cycleapple/SteamDeploy_Windows/README.md

 Here's an example of how to use the "Steam - Deploy" action in your GitHub workflow:

 ```
+      Deploy to Steam
+        runs-on: self-hosted
+        steps:
         - name: Deploy to Steam
           uses: cycleapple/SteamDeploy_Windows@v1
           with:
             steamcmdPath: '/path/to/steamcmd'
             username: ${{ secrets.STEAM_USERNAME }}
             userpwd: ${{ secrets.STEAM_PASSWORD }}
             appId: 'your_app_id'
             depotId: 'your_depot_id'
             rootPath: '/path/to/your/builds'
             buildDescription: 'Your build description'
             releaseBranch: 'Your release branch'

 ```